lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 ## Learning Outcomes

 ### NGS Analysis 1
-- Review the structure and origin of sequencing reads.
+- Review the process of processing high quality reads and mapping to a reference genome.
-- Outline the file formats in which reads and mapped reads are stored.
-- Describe the basic quality control steps necessary for processing read data.
+- Perform quaity control of short-read NGS data.
-- Explain the process of read mapping.
+- Carrying out mapping of high-quality reads to a reference genome.

 ### NGS Analysis 2
-- Understand the motivation to identify variants from NGS data in a clinical setting.
-- Describe the GATK best practices for variant identification.
-- Describe the file formats in which variants are stored.
+- Review the file structure which stores discovered variants.
-- Outline the primary measures of variant quality control.
+- Outline the quality control parameters that are used to filter detected variants in NGS analysis.
+- Perform filtering of NGS genotype data to identify a variant of interest.

 ---